David Lauser

 David Lauser (born 20 February 1951) is an American rock drummer, who is most famous for playing with Sammy Hagar.

 Sammy Hagar and David Lauser played together in a band called Justice Brothers before Sammy Hagar joined Montrose.

-Lauser later played on various Sammy Hagar solo albums, starting with Standing Hampton, and is now a member of The Waboritas, and has also played with Sammy Hagar in Los Tres Gusanos.
+Lauser later played on various Sammy Hagar solo albums, starting with Standing Hampton and is now a member of The Waboritas, also played with Sammy Hagar in Los Tres Gusanos.

-Lauser's first marriage to Jacqueline Cushen in 1982 resulted in having one daughter, Danielle Marie, also known affectionately as "Ella Bean."
+Lauser's first marriage to Jacqueline Cushen in 1982 resulted in a daughter, Danielle Marie, also known affectionately as "Ella Bean."
 In 2002, Lauser married his second wife.
 On January 4, 2015, his wife Liza Cozad-Lauser died from cancer.

 David Lauser continues to tour with Sammy Hagar's Wabos and December People, a charitable rock and roll holidays band.